 Definitions of radicalisation, terrorism and extremism, and indicators of vulnerability to radicalisation are in Appendix 4.
+This means that in our school:

 We value freedom of speech and the expression of beliefs and ideology as fundamental rights underpinning our society's values.